benjaminjalebeau/FindAPet/README.md

 ## Other commands

-- `npm run build` to build final files when you are ready to turn in.
+- `npm run build` to build final files.
 - `npm run lint` to run ESLint against your code to find errors.
 - `npm run format` to run Prettier to automatically format your code.